dgp1130/blog/src/www/posts/ctor.md

 [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)),
 enabling one class to "masquerade" as another.
-However interfaces generally do not enable multiple implementations of an interface to share code, nor do they allow defining local data on an implementation.
-An interface is an API contract, not a feature or functionality which is shared between many classes.
+However interfaces generally do not enable multiple implementations of an interface to share code, nor do they allow defining fields on an implementation.
+An interface is an API contract, not a feature or piece of functionality which is shared between many classes.
 Some languages fill in this gap via a trait (ex.
 Rust) or mixin (ex.
 Dart) system.

 However, `ctor<T>` has some interesting implications regarding interfaces.
 A core property of using `ctor<T>`, is that a subclass is no longer responsible for invoking the superclass constructor via `super()`.
-The chained `ctor<T>` objects are responsible for holding class fields and setting them on the final constructed object.
+The `ctor<T>` object is responsible for holding class fields and setting them on the final constructed object.
 One interesting side effect of not relying on a subclass to invoke its superclass' constructor, is that the subclass does *not* require a direct reference to its superclass.
 This has some unique implications regarding interfaces, most notably that **extending a class only requires knowledge of a supported interface, not the implementation itself.**